Te Whau Pathway will be a 12km shared path along the western edge of the Whau River between Te Atatū Peninsula and Green Bay Beach.

 Planning and consultation is underway on a planned pontoon for Archibald Park.
 Discussions are being held with local waka ama clubs and other river users to ensure the proposed pontoon is fit for purpose.
 If feasible, the pontoon will be built once funding has been secured.

 More on-land sections of the pathway are in the planning stages, and will be built following consultation and consent.
 These paths in Rizal Reserve, Queen Mary Reserve, Roberts Field and Tiroroa Esplanade will connect to the coastal boardwalk sections of the pathway in the future (planned for 2017/2018).

-We sought community feedback on Te Whau Pathway from 13 March to 16 April 2017.
+Feedback on Te Whau Pathway was open from 13 March to 16 April 2017.
 We asked for feedback on the pathway's route and design, local knowledge about how people will use it, and any potential issues.